eiharun/SP25-20/Communication_Protocol/README.md

     - Reliable communication (ack system)
     - Half-duplex communication **** LORA IS HALF DUPLEX - ONLY ONE DEVICE CAN TRANSMIT AT A TIME
-    - Error detection
+    - Error detection - Checksum
     - Forward Error correction **** FEC IS BUILT INTO LORA
         - Repetition
-        - Codeword + hamming distance
     - Low Data Rate (small packets)
     - Support for future expandability